 “What I say to you is: offer no resistance to injury.” —Matthew 5:39

-We are not to resist injury, but we are to "resist the devil" and he will flee from us (Jas 4:7).
+We are not to resist injury, but we are to “resist the devil” and he will flee from us (Jas 4:7).
 In fact, we are to charge the gates of hell, which cannot prevail against us (Mt 16:18).
 We should give the devil resistance plus aggression.
-However, we must offer no resistance to injury from people.
-We should not protect ourselves or avenge ourselves (Rm 12:19).
+However, we must offer no resistance to insult from people.
+We should not avenge ourselves (Rm 12:19).
 We should not be resisting and fighting human forces but Satan (Eph 6:12).

 At first, this approach seems unrealistic and doomed to failure.
 Look at how the unresisting Naboth was murdered by the unscrupulous Ahab and Jezebel (1 Kgs 21:13).
 Look at Jesus, the mute Lamb, slaughtered on Calvary (Is 53:7).
 Yet look at the final outcome.
 The Lord raised up Elijah to deal with Ahab and Jezebel, and the whole wicked nation was brought down.
 Likewise, Jesus’ lack of resistance on Calvary brought down the kingdom of darkness.
 The most resistant hearts were broken open and humanity was saved.